An inductive model structure for strict $\infty$-categories: Equations and Saturations in an -Marked -Category.

-Now, to show that isofibrations have the right lifting property against saturation, one simply remarks that lifts against saturations are unique when they exist (saturations are epimorphisms), so as fibrant objects have the right lifting property against these maps, any map between fibrant objects also has the lifting property against all saturation.
+Now, to show that isofibrations have the right lifting property against saturations, one simply remarks that lifts against saturations are unique when they exist (saturations are epimorphisms), so as fibrant objects have the right lifting property against these maps, any map between fibrant objects also has the lifting property against all saturations. \end{proof}

+\begin{prop} A morphism between fibrant $m$-marked $\infty$-categories is a fibration if and only if it is an isofibration. \end{prop}

+\begin{proof} According to \cref{lem:hemisphere_are_anodyne}, the morphism $i^{+}_n$ is an anodyne cofibration, so all fibrations (between fibrant objects) are isofibrations.

+For the converse, as a morphism between fibrant objects is a fibration if and only if it has the right lifting property against generating anodyne cofibrations, which are either equations or saturations, \cref{lem:isofibration_lifts_all_equation} implies that isofibrations between fibrant objects are fibrations. \end{proof}